Did you know that Canadians start almost 100,000 new businesses every year? Small businesses are the backbone of the Canadian economy.

 5. Register Your Business

 Finally, you should register your business in Canada.
-You’ll need to register the business with the federal government in order to pay business taxes or to collect HST/GST.
+You will need to register the business with the federal government in order to pay business taxes or to collect HST/GST.
 You’ll be assigned a business number.

 You may also need to register at the provincial or territorial level.
 You’ll need to follow the process outlined in the areas you want to operate.

-Finally, you’ll need to pick a name to operate under.
+Finally, you will need to pick a name to operate under.
 To do so, you may need to get a NUANS report.
-This report will tell you what names are available.
+This report will tell you what names are available for your company.

 Get Started the Right Way

 Starting a business in Canada is an exciting opportunity.
-It’s important to be sure to take the right steps to secure your success.
+It is important to be sure to take the right steps to secure your success as a Canadian business owner.

 Looking for more tips on how to drive your new Canadian business forward?
 Check out more great advice on starting a business in our extensive Everything Entrepreneur Blog library!